-Amy lives in Haslett with her husband Marc, daughter May, and two black labs Maddy and Ruby.
+Amy lives in Haslett with her husband Marc, daughters May and Clara, and two black labs Maddy and Ruby.
 They enjoy hunting, fishing, and camping as a family, especially waterfowl and deer hunting.
 Amy is an avid Spartan sports fan and is active in Ducks Unlimited, having served a term as state webmaster and as membership chair of the Red Cedar Chapter for more than 11 years and remains an active volunteer.

 Amy proudly serves on the following committees and councils: